lasyaneti/CS411-Notes/Week 2/PRE3-1.md

             WHERE drink = b1.name AND price >= 4.99)
 ```
 Example: want to find name and manufacturer of each drink that Fred likes
 - b1 refers to outer relation, thus this is a **correlation query**
+- Typically want to avoid these unless it is absolutely necessary

 ## The ANY Operator
-- x = ANY (realtion) means that x equals at least one tuple in the relation
+- x = ANY (relation) means that x equals at least one tuple in the relation
 - x is greater than or equal to at least one tuple in the relation
+- i.e. "does it match at least one"

 ## The ALL Operator
 - x = ALL (relation) means that for every tuple t in the relation, x != t
+- i.e. "does it match ALL of them"

 ```sql
 SELECT drink